WFFT-TV

 WFFT-TV (channel 55) is a television station in Fort Wayne, Indiana, United States, affiliated with the Fox network.
-Owned by Allen Media Group, the station maintains studios and transmitter facilities on Hillegas Road in Fort Wayne.
+It is owned by Gray Media alongside ABC/NBC affiliate WPTA (channel 21) and CW affiliate WISE-TV (channel 33).
+WFFT-TV's studios and transmitter facilities are located on Hillegas Road in Fort Wayne.

 History

 As an independent station

 WFFT-TV signed on the air on December 21, 1977, as an independent station.
 Many shows on the station during its early days had not been seen in the market since their original airing on network television; among the classic series it aired were The Little Rascals, Superman, Batman, Battlestar Galactica, Star Trek, Night Gallery, The Wild Wild West and McHale's Navy.
 For a time, the station carried ABC shows that were preempted by WPTA (channel 21), which usually included shows that were part of the ABC Late Night block.